l3-hpc/FVCOM_BIO/README.md

 WARNING: this is work in progress.
 In particular, since I am trying the above, when I update one model I may break another.
 I will make a tagged version when everything is fine.

 One more thing: Don't Use CGEM.
-GitHub is so I don't lose work in progress, not because it works.
+My code is in GitHub is so I don't lose work in progress, not because it's ready for prime time.

 ## FVCOM Licensing
 The files mod_bio_3D.F, bio_mixing.F, mod_1D.F, mod_parameter.F, makefile, make.inc were originally from FVCOM.
 There are some changes, but those are largely written by FVCOM folks.